 This somewhat technical explanation is what CMS has shared with the approved GUIDE Participants and governs the sequencing of how they locate and ascertain eligibility for Beneficiaries to align with the GUIDE program.
 As we review this more in depth, we'll be offering more information on how we, the NTG, might interface with this process with respect to our training offerings.

 TIERS AND CRITERIA, SCORING, AND CARE FACTORS

 This Table is provided as background for the other information that follows - particularly related to the information in the Appendix C matter.
-For more information on the instruments noted in the Table, see Changing Thinking!
-Advisory 24-1.

 Model Tiers - Table 1